robertobloj/tensorflow-builder/README.rst

 ===============================
-Install TensorFlow from Sources
+TensorFlow builder
 ===============================

 Tensorflow can be compiled directly from sources.
-Compiling from sources needs some time and knowledge, especially because if you need to compile tensorflow, you want to choose some extra flags for your requirements.
+Compiling from sources needs some time and knowledge, especially because if you need to compile tensorflow, in general you want to choose some extra flags for your environment.
 These flags are very poorly documented on `install from sources`_ article.

 We prepared few docker images and docker-compose file which allows to compile tensorflow from sources for unix OS